Vietnam.vn - Nền tảng quảng bá Việt Nam

 (NLDO) - What NASA calls "Platypus" is not an animal, but could be a hint of where alien life resides.

-According to Live Science, NASA has released new analysis regarding a strange image of something moving inside the icy shell of Europa, the alien world the agency is planning to send a probe to.
+NASA has released new analysis of a bizarre image of something moving inside the icy crust of Europa, the alien world the agency is planning to send a probe to, Live Science reported.

 The "strange object" was named the Platypus, because from above it looked exactly like the head of a platypus.